 My mother travelled a ton with her job, leading the way for women in business starting in the 1980s.
 My parents didn’t want to live parallel lives-passing ships in the night.
 So my father became an integral part of my mother’s career, being a huge support and as often as possible travelling with her.
 I admire each of my parents more than they know.
 My mother for continuing to break female boundaries and not ever letting the exhaustion, obstacles and frustration of being a woman in a man’s world stop her.
 I have always known the power of the mind because my mother led by example and anything she put her mind to she achieved, despite what was expected of her as a woman.

 My father is a rare breed, he is so comfortable with who he is that nothing phases him.
 Truly, my dad has never wasted a second over what people think of him.
 He has always been true to himself, which I think makes him the ultimate in cool.
 He travelled with my mom on corporate trips and spent the days with the corporate wives.
+The enthusiasm he had for doing good work that makes a difference, makes me think he might even have organized many charity team building activities for the corporate teams back then.
 When he wasn’t with my mother, he was driving my sister and my car pools as well as checking our homework, coaching our sports teams, fundraising for our various activities or cheering us on from the sidelines.
 There were many times growing up that my dad went about his days with two little girls in tow, maintaining a career but one that allowed him to be there for his family (an atypical scenario in those days).